 Mission of ODSS

 The mission of ODSS is to support student success by:

-General information regarding Lansing Community College offerings are available as follows:
+General information regarding Lansing Community College offerings is available as follows:

-The following chart offers comparisons of the Individuals with Disabilities Education Act (IDEA) used to determine Special Education services K-12 and Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA) which provide the bases for determining accommodations for documented special needs students in the post secondary setting.
+The following chart offers comparisons of the Individuals with Disabilities Education Act (IDEA) used to determine Special Education services in K-12 education, and Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA) which provide the basis for determining accommodations for students in the post-secondary setting.

 **NOTE: Tutoring and personal care attendants are not accommodations under ADA and consequently are not provided by ODSS.

 Potential Lansing Community College students should take the following steps in order to access ODSS services: